aturfah/cmplxsys530-final/proposal.md

 ### Goal
 *****

-The goal of this project is to create a model of the Pokemon Showdown metagame.
-The primary results of interest are the emergent strategies that correspond to "high-ladder" play.
+The goal of this project is to create a model of the Pokemon Showdown (PS) metagame.
+The primary results of interest are the emergent strategies that correspond to "high-ladder" play. <br/>
+Ideally this will be done by building up from the rules simpler turn-based games (Rock/Paper/Scissors) with varying strategies.

 &nbsp;
 ### Justification
 ****
 _Short explanation on why you are using ABM_
-ABMs were chosen to model this system because it allows for control at the level of the player, and analysis of the results at the metagame level.
+ABMs were chosen to model this system because it allows for control at the level of the player, in individual games, and analysis of the results at the metagame level.

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest